johnousterhout/homa-rfc/draft-ousterhout-tsvwg-homa-00.md

 Ensuring at-most-once semantics requires careful management of RPC state on servers.
 The server creates internal state for an RPC when it receives the first `DATA` packet for that RPC.
-Under normal conditions the state will be retained until the RPC has been exceuted by the application and the result has been returned to the client.
+Under normal conditions the state will be retained until the RPC has been executed by the application and the result has been returned to the client.

 Up until the request message is passed to the server application for